 The Society for the Promotion of New Music has performed three of his pieces: Harp Sketches, Clarinet Quintet and Septet and shortlisted Four Preludes for String Orchestra and Tapestry for full orchestra.
 His music has been performed and broadcast in England and Switzerland.
 Some performances have taken place at many London venues, including the Wigmore Hall, Purcell Room, St Martin’s in the Fields, St John’s Smith Square, the Almeida Theatre and the Warehouse.
-Performances have also taken place in the USA, Germany, Czech Republic, Wales and Italy.
+Performances have also taken place in the USA, Germany, Czech Republic, Greece, Wales and Italy.

 He received an Arts Council Award in 2013 to compose a piece to celebrate the 20th anniversary of the Sussex Symphony Orchestra (Evening Rain – Sunset) which was performed in Hove Town Hall on 9 March of that year.

 Barry Mills is currently composing a harpsichord concerto for Nathaniel Mander.